jacobjwood/aoc2024/README.md

 - Thank god regex is in the standard library as of C++11
 - Iterators can be more efficient doing left increment instead of right increment, because i++ reconstructs a temporary variable.
 For primitives this isn't a problem, but for more complex iterators it can lead to slowdown.

+### Day 4

+- Tuples/pairs are not hashable - need to declare a function.
+- Vector of tuples don't have a default constructor so are more verbose to create